 - Where on your website did the error occur?

 - Screenshots showing the issue in the backend and on your website are helpful.

 - You can also send us a video of a screen recording (e.g., using loom.com)

-- If you have, please send error messages from your WordPress backend or your browser console.
+- Please send error messages from your WordPress backend or browser console if you have.